FernandoNunez-Dev/React-Google-Sticky-Notes/README.md

 The following tools are recommended for a React project.
 Also you will find included below some links for building some complex UI animations and conversion of SVG image into Data URL with the help of Webpack loader.

-- [Material -UI](https://material-ui.com/) UI and components library.
+-  [Material-UI](https://material-ui.com) UI and components library.
 - [ESLint-loader](https://webpack.js.org/loaders/eslint-loader), When using with transpiling loaders(like babel-loader),make sure they are in correct order(bottom to top).
 Otherwise files will be checked after being processed by babel-loader.
 - [CSS-Tricks](https://css-tricks.com/building-a-complex-ui-animation-in-react-simply), For building complex UI animations in React.
-- [Webpack CSS-loaders](https://webpack.js.org/loaders/css-loader) interprets @import and url() like import/require() and will resolve them.
+- [Webpack CSS-loaders](https://webpack.js.org/loaders/css-loader/) interprets @import and url() like import/require() and will resolve them.
-- [SVG-React-Webpack](https://www.pluralsight.com/guides/-how-to-load-svg-with-react-and-webpack) To utilize  an SVG image in your React project, it will have to be transformed into a Data URL.
+- [SVG-React-Webpack](https://www.pluralsightcomguides-how-to-load-svg-with-react-and-webpack) To utilize  an SVG image in your React project, it will have to be transformed into a Data URL.
 We will need an  appropriate webpack loader in our bundler.
 </p>